Fractured Magic: Egil Interlude V

 “Then we need to make sure you’re protected,” Roman said.
 “I’ve disrupted Unity’s plans for now, but that doesn’t mean the Enforcers won’t try anything on the journey.”

-When Leandros looked as if he was about to argue, Gareth said, “Respectfully, Captain, no man can watch out for himself all of the time, especially one with a major injury and as much responsibility as you have.
-There's no shame in that."
+“Respectfully, Captain, no man can watch out for himself all of the time, especially not one with a serious injury and all the responsibility that you have,” Gareth reasoned.

-“What if we find you a personal guard?
-If Gareth gets to appoint one to the team, you should as well," Isobel reasoned.
+Isobel asked, “What if we find you a personal guard?
+If Gareth gets to appoint one to the team, you should as well.”

-Gareth clapped his hands together excitedly.
 “An excellent idea, Bel!
-I’m sure we could find someone suitable on short notice.
-Then between Roman and this guard, you'd be covered for the journey.”
+I’m sure we could find someone suitable on short notice,” Gareth agreed.
+“Between Roman and this guard, you should be covered.”

 Leandros narrowed his eyes at Gareth.
 “What do you mean, between Roman and the guard?
-We’re leaving Gallontea in two days, and Roman isn’t coming with.”
+We’re leaving Gallonten in two days.
+Roman isn’t coming with.”

 “I am, actually,” Roman said in a quiet voice.
-“The Magistrates agreed to it just an hour ago.”
+“The Magistrates agreed to let me just an hour ago.”

 Leandros sat up.
 “It’s my team!” he snarled, his voice louder than most in the room had ever heard it.
 He tried to stand, lost his balance, and fell back onto the couch, wincing as he jostled his arm.
-The expression made the long, thin scar on his cheek twist.
 “Do I have a say in this?”

 “No,” Roman said.

-Isobel raised an eyebrow and nodded once.
-“And I should ask the cook to make extra for dinner,” she said, hastily following her husband out of the room.
+Isobel nodded.
+“And I should tell the cook to make extra for dinner,” she said, hastily following her husband out of the room.

-Roman had been alone with Leandros more times than he could count.
-Before this, it had always been easy.
-Comofrtable.
-Secure.
-Roman didn't trust easily, but from their first meeting, a thread of mutual understanding had connected him.
-Roman had been the one to cut it, but maybe he hadn't been ready for the consequences.
-This...this was the worst he had felt in his life.
+It left Roman and Leandros alone.
+They stared at each other for too long, each second feeling profoundly wrong to Roman.
+He’d been alone with Leandros more times than he could count, and it had never before been anything but comfortable.
+From their first meeting, a thread of trust and understanding had unrolled between them.
+Roman had been the one to cut it, but maybe he hadn’t been prepared for the consequences.

 “So,” Leandros said, finally.
 “You’re alive.”